 Border Controls May be Stricter Than You are Used to

-When you enter and exit Israeli borders, it is not uncommon to be subjected to questioning.
+It is not uncommon to be subjected to questioning when you enter and exit Israel.
 Border guards may question what you are doing in the country.
 They may also review the stamps in your passport and ask you questions about your recent travels.

 Don’t be intimidated.
-This is standard protocol and these measures are only in place for safety.
+This is standard protocol and these measures are only in place for your safety.